South Centre

 Taxation

 The taxation of the digital economy is the single biggest issue in international taxation today.
-Countries around the world are trying to find solutions for taxing Big Tech companies that operate with very different business models owing to which they are able to escape taxation under outdated international tax rules meant for a brick-and-mortar economy.
-The key solution being negotiated is known as Amount A of Pillar One of the Organisation for Economic Co-operation and Development (OECD)’s Two Pillar solution.
+Countries around the world are trying to find solutions for taxing Big Tech companies that operate with very different business models, owing to which they can escape taxation under outdated international tax rules meant for a brick-and-mortar economy.
+The key solution being negotiated is known as Amount A of Pillar One of the OECD’s Two Pillar Solution.
 The South Centre has been actively involved in Amount A negotiations, briefing its member states and submitting comments on every single set of Model Rules that have been put out for public comment, articulating the concerns and issues of developing countries.
-In 2022, we published the world’s first set of country-level revenue estimates on Amount A contrasted with the UN solution of Article 12B of the UN Model Tax Convention.
-The revenue estimates were published for the member states of the South Centre and the African Union, with whom the study was jointly conducted.
-We are coming up with a revised set of revenue estimates based on the latest version of Amount A for our member states and these will be released in late 2023.
-In October 2023, we published another Policy Brief titled Beyond the Two Pillar Proposals: A Simplified Approach for Taxing Multinationals, which offers an alternative policy solution different from those of the UN and the OECD.
+In 2022, we published the world’s first set of country-level revenue estimates on Amount A, contrasted with the UN solution of Article 12B of the UN Model Tax Convention.
+Revenue estimates were published for the member states of the South Centre and the African Union, with whom the study was jointly conducted.
+In October 2023, we published another policy brief titled Beyond the Two Pillar Proposals: A Simplified Approach for Taxing Multinationals, which offers an alternative policy solution different from those of the UN and the OECD.
+We also published a policy brief in June 2023 titled Taxation of Digital Services: What hope for the African States? which argues that African countries need to improve digital connectivity to be able to collect more taxes under the OECD digital tax solution of Amount A. This is because the revenue sourcing rules of Amount A allocate profits using digital indicators such as viewing of advertisements, IP addresses, etc.

+At the UN Tax Committee, we participated in the 26th Session in New York, where we mobilised developing country members through peer exchanges and briefings and also participated in the negotiations to promote the interests of our member states and other developing countries, inter alia, on the taxation of the digital economy.
 Ahead of the UN Tax Committee session, we published a study on the taxation of computer software.
 The study on computer software showed that 34 of the South Centre’s member states could have collected $1 billion in taxes in 2020 from computer software sales had there been the corresponding standards by the UN.
-The Brief helped mobilise developing country support and bring to a close a 20-year negotiation on the taxation of computer software.
+The study helped mobilise support from developing countries and brought to a close a 20-year negotiation on the taxation of computer software.

-We also published a Policy Brief titled Conceptualizing Remote Worker Permanent Establishment, which provided an innovative solution for taxing the emerging phenomenon of Work From Home/Work From Anywhere.
+We also published a policy brief titled Conceptualizing Remote Worker Permanent Establishment, which provided an innovative solution for taxing the emerging phenomenon of work from home/work from anywhere.

-The UNCTAD Intergovernmental Group of Experts on the Digital Economy invited the South Centre to present to UN member states the policy options for taxing the digital economy.
+The UNCTAD Intergovernmental Group of Experts on the Digital Economy invited the South Centre to present the policy options for taxing the digital economy to UN member states.
 Our presentation was so appreciated that the governments of Palestine and Cambodia immediately requested capacity building on the subject.

-Given our expertise in the taxation of the digital economy, we co-organised in June 2023 a Group of Twenty (G20)-South Centre event on international taxation.
-This was on capacity building for Indian tax officials on the Two Pillar solution and the international tax standards being negotiated in the UN.
-This was also our first G20 event, and was widely praised and appreciated by the Indian participants.
+Given our expertise in the taxation of the digital economy, in June 2023, we co-organised a G20-South Centre event on international taxation.
+This was on capacity building for Indian tax officials on the Two Pillar Solution and the international tax standards being negotiated in the UN.
+This was also our first G20 event, and was widely praised and appreciated by Indian participants.
 We mobilised international tax experts from across Asia, Africa, and Latin America to share their perspectives on these topics with Indian officials.

-We partnered with the United Nations Development Programme (UNDP) to co-organise a Capacity Building Workshop on the taxation of the digital economy in May 2023.
-The two organisations shared the policy options available to Sri Lanka to tax the digital economy, which included a Digital Services Tax.
-The workshop was so impactful that within a few days the government introduced a digital services tax and in the record time of two months got it passed by Parliament.
-We remained engaged and provided technical briefs to the Sri Lankan Parliament, particularly the Finance Committees.
+In May 2023, we partnered with the UNDP to co-organise a Capacity Building Workshop on the taxation of the digital economy in May 2023.
+The two organisations shared the policy options available to Sri Lanka to tax the digital economy, which included a digital services tax.
+The workshop was so impactful that within a few days, the government introduced a digital services tax and, in the record time of two months, got it passed by Parliament.
+We remained engaged and provided technical briefs to the Sri Lankan Parliament, particularly the Finance Committee.

-We were also invited to participate in the Addis Tax Initiative (ATI) General Assembly in Zambia where we provided capacity building on ATI member states on the taxation of the digital economy.
+We were also invited to participate in the Addis Tax Initiative (ATI) General Assembly in Zambia, where we provided capacity building on ATI member states on the taxation of the digital economy.
 After the workshop, the Finance Ministry of Zambia reached out to the South Centre Tax Initiative (SCTI) for detailed policy advice.

 Multiple news channels and agencies regularly solicit the South Centre’s views on the concerns of the developing countries in international tax negotiations on the taxation of the digital economy.